yazidisme/robotframework-bdd-example/README.md

 2. Follow the instructions until _python_ installating success

 ### Setup Python Path
-1. Create and open your .bash_profile from _Terminal_
+1. Create and open your .bash_profile or .zshrc from _Terminal_
   ```sh
   $ cd
   $ touch .bash_profile